- Pepper Spray

 - Personal Safety Training

-We’ve seen the end of Daylight Savings Time 2019, and with this comes earlier sunsets and shorter days.
+We’ve seen the end of Daylight Savings Time 2020, and with this comes earlier sunsets and shorter days.
 With the clock turned back, we suddenly find ourselves navigating in darkness during our morning routines, commutes to and from work, and evening outings.
 For many, darkness leads to increased concern about personal safety.
-Precautions are understandable in light of the most recent Bureau of Justice Statistics’ National Crime Victimization Survey (NCVS) findings that approximately two-thirds (63.2 percent) of rapes/sexual assaults happen at night.
+Precautions are understandable in light of the most recent Bureau of Justice Statistics’ National Crime Victimization Survey (NCVS) findings that approximately two-thirds (63.2 percent) of sexual assaults happen at night.

 But there are a few things we can all do during the winter season to feel more prepared, better planned, and ultimately safer any time of day.

 NCVS data also uncovered that among U.S. residents aged 12 or older, the number of violent-crime incidents rose from 2.7 million in 2015 to 3.3 million in 2018, an increase of 604,000 victims.
-According to the report, the overall rise was due to higher numbers of victims of rape or sexual assault, aggravated assault and simple assault.
+According to the report, the overall rise was due to higher numbers of victims of sexual assault, aggravated assault and simple assault.
 These numbers aren’t meant to scare you, but we hope they’ll make you aware of potential risks we all face.
 Knowing the facts risks can help us all stay smarter and safer.

 By listening to our instincts and being prepared for added vulnerability in the dark, we can reduce chances of danger in several ways.
 The obvious is to arrange your schedule to do most activities while it’s still early and lighter out.
 Sometimes, that’s not possible, so here are a few other tips:

-Stay in well-lit areas, avoiding dead-ends or isolated locations.
+Try to stay in well-lit areas, avoiding dead-ends or isolated locations.

 Make sure you have a cell phone handy in case you need to call for help.

 Stock up on bright clothing and reflective safety accessories.